lejara/BasementButler/README.md

 # Basement Butler Bot
 A discord bot made for the discord server The Basement

-***Note: the bot is coded to work on only one server per host.
+***Note: this bot is coded to work on only one discord server per host.
 Mainly the !maketeams command.
-Multi server support is WIP***
+Multi server support has yet to be implemented***

 ## Commands
 - !commands - List useble commands